RECORD CHANGER SIZE SENSING

 Position

-none Yes Yes* Yes if pusher in spindle**
+none Yes Yes* Center push Yes**

 Spindle